 Jess Dukes BSc (Hons) Physiotherapist

 Jess is a highly motivated physiotherapist in regards to her patients rehabilitation and her own learning.
-She current works within a musculoskeletal setting in the NHS but has a strong background in sport.
+She current works in the NHS as a spinal clinical specialist and extended scope practitioner but also has a strong background in sport.
 Jess worked for Fulham Football Club for three seasons working with young players aged between 8-21 years old.
 Alongside this she has experience working with international hockey players at Holcombe Hockey Club, including 3 gold medal winners from Rio 2016.
 Jess previously played hockey to a regional level and is currently dedicating her spare time to studying for a Masters in Advanced Neuromuscular Physiotherapy.

 Juliette Willman qualified as a Physiotherapist in 1997 and has been teaching Pilates for over 20 years.
 Juliette was first introduced to Pilates when she was pursuing a career as a dancer.
 Over the past 21 years, Juliette has taught Pilates at The Edinburgh Pilates Studio, The Dance Exchange in Birmingham, Pilates of Oxford and at Body Balance in Witney as well as in area hospitals.
 Juliette offers classes and individual sessions in both the Pilates method and the Barre methods as well as individual Physiotherapy sessions incorporating an individual assessment and tailored exercise programmes for those working around injuries or returning to exercise.

 Sarah Church BSc (Hons) Physiotherapist